 At Norwood we have adopted Read, Write, Inc. as our phonics program to teach children early reading and writing skills.

-The children have been learning a new sound each day and revising those taught at the end of every five days.
+The children have been learning a new sound each day and revising those taught throughout the day.
 We will keep sending out the sounds and writing sheets each week to help support your child’s reading and writing at home.
-Working through this is completely voluntary but if the children complete this please send the sheets back into school.
+We have had quite a few booklets go missing, could you please ensure they are sent back into school on Friday so that we can keep track of your child’s achievements.
 Don’t forget to share your children’s successes on Tapestry.

 This half term we will be focusing on numbers up to 10 and 20 to enhance your child’s counting skills and understanding the value of individual numbers.
 We will also be learning to measure and will be exploring 2D shapes that are in our environment, it would be great if you could continue this at home.
 You can do this by going on shape walks and pointing out different 2D shapes in your home, e.g. rectangle for window and circle for wheel.
 Further math learning will be continued throughout our continuous provision.
 During this time, your child will have access to all resources that the classroom provides and will learn through independent play.
 The Reception classroom is designed to provide learning across different areas, for example; an area for maths, creativity, reading and writing.

 We would like you to contribute to your child’s profile on Tapestry.
 Lots of learning takes place with you.
-We would like information on your child’s;
+We really welcome information on your child’s;

 - Mathematics e.g. are they counting accurately, do they recognise shapes when they are out and about.

 - Understanding of the world e.g. are they spotting changes in the seasons.

 - Creativity e.g. do they attend dancing classes, do they enjoy drawing.

 - Personal and social and emotional development e.g. do they share with brothers and sisters.